Are You Buying a Home?

 A Warning for All Homebuyers

 Radon—a Class A human carcinogen—is the leading cause of lung cancer in nonsmokers and the second leading cause overall.
-The seller of any interest in residential property is REQUIRED to provide the buyer with any information on radon test results of the dwelling.
+The seller of any interest in residential property is REQUIRED to provide the buyer with any information on the radon test results of the dwelling.

 Where to Find More Information